We performed a comparison between IBM Cloud Pak for Data and Oracle Integration Cloud Service based on real PeerSpot user reviews.

 More Oracle Integration Cloud Service Pricing and Cost Advice →

 IBM Cloud Pak for Data is ranked 3rd in Data Virtualization with 11 reviews while Oracle Integration Cloud Service is ranked 3rd in Integration Platform as a Service (iPaaS) with 32 reviews.
 IBM Cloud Pak for Data is rated 8.0, while Oracle Integration Cloud Service is rated 8.0.
 The top reviewer of IBM Cloud Pak for Data writes "A scalable data analytics and digital transformation tool that provides useful features and integrations".
 On the other hand, the top reviewer of Oracle Integration Cloud Service writes "An integration tool that is highly compatible and easy to maintain".
-IBM Cloud Pak for Data is most compared with IBM InfoSphere DataStage, Azure Data Factory, Informatica Cloud Data Integration and Palantir Foundry, whereas Oracle Integration Cloud Service is most compared with Oracle Data Integrator (ODI), Mule Anypoint Platform, AWS Glue, Oracle GoldenGate and Azure Data Factory.
+IBM Cloud Pak for Data is most compared with IBM InfoSphere DataStage, Azure Data Factory, Informatica Cloud Data Integration and Palantir Foundry, whereas Oracle Integration Cloud Service is most compared with Oracle Data Integrator (ODI), AWS Glue, Mule Anypoint Platform, Oracle GoldenGate and Azure Data Factory.
 See our IBM Cloud Pak for Data vs. Oracle Integration Cloud Service report.

 We monitor all Data Virtualization reviews to prevent fraudulent reviews and keep review quality high.
 We do not post reviews by company employees or direct competitors.
 We validate each review for authenticity via cross-reference with LinkedIn, and personal follow-up with the reviewer when necessary.